 - Budget.
 Save ahead of time for Pennsic, remembering that you can apply grocery and entertainment money that you would have spent back home.
 Decide how much you are willing/able to spend on Pennsic, and stick to your budget or you will be paying for Pennsic until Christmas!
 Consider all the costs: entry fee, meals, drinks, gas, entertainment, and shopping.
 Decide what one or two big purchases you want to make AT Pennsic (A sword?
 Armor?
 A new gown or tunic?
 A particular book?
 A musical instrument?), and save up for them.

 - Trim your fingernails short immediately before leaving.
-They’ll probably get broken and dirty anyway, especially during set up/tear down of your tent.
-If you can’t bear the thought, ladies apply a thick coat of polish and/or acrylic nails to protect them.
+They’ll probably get broken and dirty anyway, especially during set up/tear down of your camp.
+If you can’t bear the thought of trimming them, apply a thick coat of polish and/or acrylic nails to protect them.

 What Amenities are Available On Site?